 London School of Economics and Political Science, Pre-Law

-Past affiliations include membership in the Long Island Angel Network, membership on the Board of Trustees of Simchat HaLev, committee membership for the Coalition on Child Abuse and Neglect, consultancy to Junior Achievement, and membership on the Touro Law Center’s Technology and the Law Advisory Committee.
+Past affiliations include service on the boards of directors of Phoenix House of New York and Phoenix House of Long Island, membership on the steering committee for the New York State Innovation Hot Spot Program, membership in the Long Island Angel Network, committee membership for the Coalition on Child Abuse and Neglect, consultancy to Junior Achievement, and membership on the Touro Law Center’s Technology and the Law Advisory Committee.

 Allan is a member of the American, New York, and Nassau County Bar Associations.
 He is former secretary of the Retail Financial Services Committee of the Association of the Bar of the City of New York.